dydxprotocol/solo/README.md

 (thus, socializing the reward), instead of having gas wars amongst liquidators to receive the reward while simultaneously clogging the network.
  - Similar to the prior point, added a require statement in `OperationImpl` that forces expirations to come from a *global operator*.
-This requirement is done by first checking if the internal trader is considered `special`.
-If it is, all interactions with *DolomiteMargin* must be done through a *global operator*.
+This requirement is done by first checking if the internal trader is considered *special* through a new mapping `specialAutoTraders` `mapping (address => bool)`.
+If it is, interactions with *DolomiteMargin* must be done through a *global operator*.

 ## Documentation